AkhilSharma1/MC-Lab4-Android/README.md

 Talking to the Node server
  -------------------------
- In our case the android app sends 40,41,42,43 (one from each beacon) to the node server which handles the rest.
+ In our case the android app sends 40,41,42,43 (major ids;one from each beacon) to the node server which handles the rest.